This article was last updated on January 6, 2022. The following sections were updated:

 - Apps must handle all personal or sensitive user data securely, including transmitting it using modern cryptography (for example, over HTTPS).

 - Apps should not be headless.
-Apps must display a clearly identifiable icon in the app tray, device app settings, notification icons, etc.
+Apps must display a clearly identifiable icon in the app tray, device app settings, notification icons, and so on.

 - Apps must display a persistent device notification to the user using one of the following two methods depending on if the app runs in the background or foreground: